-- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 71 of 2016 (Federal Register of Legislation No. F2016L01356) determined under subsections 196B(2) and (8) of the VEA concerning ganglion. - 3.
-The Authority is of the view that there is sound medical-scientific evidence that indicates that ganglion and death from ganglion can be related to particular kinds of service.
-The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning ganglion (Reasonable Hypothesis) (No. 7 of 2025).
+- 2. The Repatriation Medical Authority (the Authority), under subsection 196B(8) of the Veterans' Entitlements Act 1986 (the VEA), repeals Instrument No. 49 of 2016 (Federal Register of Legislation No. F2016L00580) determined under subsection 196B(2) of the VEA concerning malignant neoplasm of the urethra. - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that malignant neoplasm of the urethra and death from malignant neoplasm of the urethra can be related to particular kinds of service.
+The Authority has therefore determined pursuant to subsection 196B(2) of the VEA a Statement of Principles concerning malignant neoplasm of the urethra (Reasonable Hypothesis) (No. RH of 2025).
 This Instrument will in effect replace the repealed Statement of Principles.